Vyral/base-template/_drafts/the-key-to-starting-the-day-off-great.md

 {% include youtube.html %}

+<center><em>I’m sharing my morning routine, hoping it helps you with yours.</em></center>

-I often get asked about my morning schedule, so today I’m sharing it with you.
+<br>I often get asked about my morning schedule, so today I’m sharing it with you.
 Years ago, I learned that the most successful people, at least in my business, all had one thing in common: they got up early.
 To me, early meant 5 a.m., so that’s when I started getting up every day.
 I quickly noticed that it was a great way to get ahead of my day.
 Since I enjoy a cup of coffee in the morning, I decided to wake up even earlier—around 4:45 a.m.—to have some coffee, think, and prepare for the day ahead.

 **After my morning coffee and daily goal-planning, I exercise** by doing some yoga, using the treadmill, or even going outside for a walk or run—anything that allows me to feel good about myself, both mentally and physically.